alibaba/xquic/docs/Platforms.md

 ## Android/iOS/Harmony Compile Script

-The Android, iOS and Harmony use `.so` files, there is a [ `xqc_build.sh` ](../xqc_build.sh) script in the XQUIC library directory, execute the script to compile to complete the corresponding compilation.
+The Android, iOS and HarmonyOS use `.so` files, there is a [ `xqc_build.sh` ](../xqc_build.sh) script in the XQUIC library directory, execute the script to compile to complete the corresponding compilation.

 ```bash
 sh xqc_build.sh ios/android/harmony <build_dir> <artifact_dir> <ssl_path>